 Rain gardens provide many benefits to the earth, wildlife, and people.
 The earth benefits by improved water quality.
 Rain gardens filter pollutants and sediment through the plant roots and soil.
 In addition, rain gardens recharge the ground water and reduce surface water runoff, which prevents pollutants from entering waterways.
 Finally, holding the water reduces the volume and velocity of runoff thereby reducing soil erosion.

 Wildlife benefits from the habitat rain gardens provide.
-The native plants in rain gardens provide nectar and pollen for butterflies, moths, and bees.
+The native plants provide nectar and pollen for butterflies, moths, and bees.
 These plants also provide seeds, berries, and attract insects that birds eat.
-And the temporary marsh-like environment can provide habitat for frogs, toads, turtles and other amphibians and reptiles.
-Conversely, mosquitoes should never be a problem as rain gardens are built to drain within 72 hours.
-This prevents the standing water necessary for mosquito breeding.
+And the temporary marsh-like environment provides habitat for frogs, toads, turtles and other amphibians and reptiles.

-People see reduced flooding in local communities when storm water is kept on site.
-This benefits us both with increased security and increased savings as taxpayers.
-The constant changes within a rain garden also encourage people to interact with the landscape.
-Monitoring the water levels, searching for caterpillars, and enjoying the perennials are all possibilities.
+People benefit from reduced flooding.
+Stormwater stays out of streams when it is kept on site.
+This benefits us both with increased security and increased savings as property owners and taxpayers.
 And, of course, rain gardens are beautiful too!

-Rain gardens can be installed on properties of all shapes and sizes.
-Commonly they’re used on residential and commercial properties, homeowners associations, and in parking lot islands.
+We install stormwater projects on properties of all shapes, sizes and types such as residential and commercial properties.
 Additionally, grant funding is becoming increasingly available for municipal storm water projects.
 Optimal sites are neither too steep nor too flat and have good drainage.
-However, many of these challenges can be overcome with good design.

 Location of Rain Garden

-Once a site is selected, choose a location for the rain garden.
+Choose your location carefully.
 Determine the source of the storm water, such as a rooftop, driveway, or neighboring property.
 Then use these guidelines:

 - Start at the top.
 It is usually best to create a rain garden above wet areas.

-- Keep rain gardens at least 10 feet away from buildings
+- Keep it at least 10 feet away from buildings

-- Do not create in an area that already holds water- added water will not infiltrate into the soil
+- Do not place it in an area that already holds water- added water will not infiltrate into the soil

 Rain Garden Design